AlgebraicJulia/Decapodes.jl/docs/src/overview.md

 fig
 ```

-Finally, we solve this PDE problem using the `Tsit5()` solver and generate an animation of the result!
+Finally, we solve this PDE problem using the `Tsit5()` solver provided by DifferentialEquations.jl.

 ```@example DEC
 using LinearAlgebra